YoonHyunWoo/S3Remover/README.md

 aws configurek
 ```

-however not installing aws cli, you can installing awscli:
+however if you not installed aws cli, you can installing awscli like this:

 - **Linux**